 Looking at the list of illnesses, the student needs to decide which of them are treated with antibiotics and which of them are caused by viruses/bacteria.

-Then, they match the symptoms to vaccine-preventable diseases (polio, chickenpox, tetanus, mumps) and share their own experience with these diseases and what they were vaccinated against.
+Then, they match the symptoms to vaccine-preventable diseases (polio, chickenpox, tetanus, and mumps) and share their own experience with these diseases and what they were vaccinated against.